 Started in 2008, MZ has earned a name for themselves, earning over a billion dollars annually.
 They’ve released Final Fantasy XV: A New Empire, an MMO/City-building game for mobile devices and has earned them hundreds of millions of dollars alone.

 Mixi deals mostly with social networking, but they also published an extremely popular freemium game called Monster Strike.
 Monster Strike has been responsible for more than $7 billion dollars in revenue for the company.

 At one point, Monster Strike had a daily revenue near $4 million.
 This led to Monster Strike being the most downloaded app ever.
 Ever.

 25. GungHo Online Entertainment – Tokyo, Japan

 GungHo is the company that hosted Ragnarok Online, an MMORPG, which originally released in 2002.
 A large chunk of their success lies with their release, Puzzles & Dragons, which mashes up puzzle genres and RPG elements.
-The title has earned GungHo nearly all of their revenue in recent years.
+The title has earned GungHo nearly all of its revenue in recent years.

 26. Netmarble Games – Seoul, South Korea

 Netmarble is a Korean mobile developer known for Dragon Ball Online, Marvel: Future Fight, Star Wars: Force Arena, and others.
 Its license for Disney properties has helped the company immensely.